-Excellent achievement 4 grade points given (course credits awarded) Above average achievement 3 grade points given (course credits awarded) 2 grade points given (course credits awarded) С Average achievement D Minimal passing achievement 1 grade point given (course credits awarded) Less than minimal passing achievement 0 grade points given (no course credits awarded) CR Achievement of objectives of course at C level or higher No grade points given (course credits awarded) NC Used to denote achievement of objectives of the course at less than C level under the CR/NC option No grade points given (no course credits awarded) No grade points given (no course credits awarded) Refer to footnote No grade points given (no course credits awarded until student completes course) Incomplete \\ Official withdrawal from course No grade points given (no course credits awarded)

-L Audited CourseCE Credit by examNCE No Credit by examPBA Portfolio Based Assessment

-No grade points given (no course credits awarded) No grade points given (course credits awarded) No grade points given (no course credits awarded) No grade points given (course credits awarded)
+А Excellent achievement 4 grade points given (course credits awarded) В Above average achievement 3 grade points given (course credits awarded) С Average achievement 2 grade points given (course credits awarded) D Minimal passing achievement 1 grade point given (course credits awarded) F Less than minimal passing achievement 0 grade points given (no course credits awarded) CR Achievement of objectives of course at C level or higher No grade points given (course credits awarded) NC Used to denote achievement of objectives of the course at less than C level under the CR/NC option No grade points given (no course credits awarded) N Refer to footnote No grade points given (no course credits awarded) I Incomplete No grade points given (no course credits awarded until student completes course) W Official withdrawal from course No grade points given (no course credits awarded) L Audited Course No grade points given (no course credits awarded) CE Credit by exam No grade points given (course credits awarded) NCE No Credit by exam No grade points given (no course credits awarded) PBA Portfolio Based Assessment No grade points given (course credits awarded)

-\N grade indicates that the student has worked conscientiously, attended regularly, finished all work, fulfilled course responsibilities, and has made measurable progress.
+N grade indicates that the student has worked conscientiously, attended regularly, finished all work, fulfilled course responsibilities, and has made measurable progress.
 However, either the student has not achieved the minimal student learning objectives and is not yet prepared to succeed at the next level, or the student has made consistent progress in the class but is unable to complete the class due to extenuating circumstances, such as major health, personal or family emergencies.

-\\I grade (Incomplete) is a temporary grade given at the instructor's option when a student has failed to complete a small part of a course because of circumstances beyond his or her control.
+I grade (Incomplete) is a temporary grade given at the instructor's option when a student has failed to complete a small part of a course because of circumstances beyond his or her control.
 The student is expected to complete the course by the designated deadline in the succeeding semester.
 If this is not done, the "I" will revert to the contingency grade identified by the instructor.

-\\\W grade indicates that the student officially dropped/withdrew from the class.
+W grade indicates that the student officially dropped/withdrew from the class.
 If the student dropped/withdrew during the erase period, the record of the registration does not appear on the transcript.
 Refer to the Academic Calendar or Schedule of Classes for drop/withdrawal deadlines.